: this button allows you to create manually new references if you can not find the reference online.

 : this button allows you to add references using the ISBN (International Standard Book Number) or the DOI (Digital Object Identifier).
 All books which are being published nowadays have an ISBN.
 The DOI is an identifier for electronic documents such as Web pages, or articles published in electronic journals, but most Web pages do not have DOIs.
 But you can find DOIs in some bibliographic databases.

-A new functionality in Zotero 5.0 allows the use of RSS or ATOM feeds to add directly the references of interesting documents to a Zotero library.
+It is possible to use RSS or ATOM feeds to add directly the references of interesting documents to a Zotero library.

 Click on the button, select "New Feed" and enter the URL or the OPML.
 The reference can then be added directly into a Zotero library, by clicking on the button "Add to My Library" or by selecting first a specific collection.